What kind of crazy name is Ninja Cow Farm?

 Is it safe to be around the animals?

 Our animals are managed to be gentle.
 That means we eat the crazy ones first.
 However they are livestock, not pets.
 I routinely walk through the middle of our cows with no concern, but I’ve been doing it all my life.
 Listen to your guide, keep your kids under control and at hand, don’t hand feed the pigs (they bite), and you’ll be absolutely fine.
-We give about 30 tours per week and our goal is that everyone sees what farming is about, knows where their food comes from, and leaves here happy and safe.
 Just understand we are a working farm, not a petting zoo, and these animals are livestock, not pets.

 Can I take pictures?